 Horse Grooming for Beginners

 There’s no better reason to get into horses than to spend time with them.
 Grooming.
 Mucking.
 Feeding.
 Cleaning tack.
-All of the barn chores that go along with horseback riding are where true horsemanship lives, and it’s more than horse grooming for beginners – it’s health care for your horse.
+All of the barn chores that accompany horseback riding are where true horsemanship lives, and it’s more than horse grooming for beginners – it’s health care for your horse.

 Why is grooming a horse important?